Updated: 24th February 2019

 I’ve noticed this a lot in Australia.

-In fact even as I sit here writing this post (I shit you not) a guy came up to me to inform me that I speak great English.
-Though I’m sure he didn’t mean to be offensive it is ignorant to assume English isn’t my first language (which it is).
+In fact, even as I sit here writing this post (oh the blissful irony), a guy came up to me to inform me that I speak great English.
+Which considering English is the only language I speak, I certainly hope that would be the case.

-So in response to the question what has your experience been like as a black woman?
+So in response to the question “what has your experience been like as a solo black traveller?”

 In so many ways solo travel as a black woman has opened my eyes.
 My experiences have been varied to say the least.
 I’ve been celebrated and I’ve been made to feel small.
 I’ve learned to fend for myself because my identity or sense of home isn’t based on someone else’s opinion of me.
 It’s based on my personal experiences and mine alone.